renBTC (RENBTC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 renBTC Historical Price

-According to the latest data gathered on renBTC live price page, the current price of renBTC is 17,880.71USD.
-The circulating supply of renBTC(RENBTC) is 304.50 RENBTC , giving it a market capitalization of $5.42M.
+According to the latest data gathered on renBTC live price page, the current price of renBTC is 21,131USD.
+The circulating supply of renBTC(RENBTC) is 304.50 RENBTC , giving it a market capitalization of $6.43M.

 The renBTC Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of RENBTC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.